 Q.3: How can I help my child improve their reading comprehension?

-Ans: Engage in activities like reading aloud, discussing stories, practicing phonics and vocabulary, and using comprehension strategies.
-Encourage your child to ask questions, make predictions, and summarize what they read.
+Ans: Engage in activities like reading aloud, discussing stories, practising phonics and vocabulary, and using comprehension strategies.
+Encourage your child to ask questions, make predictions, and summarise what they read.

 Q.4: What are some common reading comprehension strategies?

-Ans: Common strategies include summarizing, predicting, questioning, making connections, and using graphic organizers.
+Ans: Common strategies include summarising, predicting, questioning, making connections, and using graphic organisers.
 These strategies help students understand and retain information.

 Q.5: At what age should reading comprehension instruction begin?